Maged325/Excel-Portfolio/README.md

 🎛️ Slicers
 📊 Interactive Dashboards

-## 🎯 **Project Objective**
+## 🎯 **Projects Objective**
-This project is designed to demonstrate strong data analysis capabilities using Excel — leveraging both formulas and built-in tools to clean, explore, and visualize data effectively.
+The projects in this repository is designed to demonstrate strong data analysis capabilities using Excel — leveraging both formulas and built-in tools to clean, explore, and visualize data effectively.

 ## 📂 **What's Inside**
 ✔️ Excel file(s) with a complete working solution